ben-dent/Contract-Cheating-Analysis/docs/crawler.rst

 ::

     getAllTheRelevantLinks(url)
-    print(hello)

-This function takes a single parameter, the URL of a week in the project archive of the Freelancer site
+This function takes a single parameter, the URL of a week in the project archive of the Freelancer site.